AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/document-generation-api/stylingformattingtags.md

 - Any HTML tags which are not supported will be ignored.

+- Set height and width of an image.

 Formatting for image can be provided using the attributes of the img tag.

 - The img tag supports the height and width attributes.